a-christie/marpat/README.md

       ✓ should reject documents with duplicate values in unique-indexed fields ✓ should accept documents with duplicate values in non-unique-indexed fields

+  Client Registry
+    #add
+      ✓ should add a new client
+      ✓ should return the given client
+      ✓ should return the default client for nedb
+      ✓ should return the default client for mongodb

   Connect Capability
     Ensure A Connection
       ✓ should throw an error if connect is not called Connect to stores
       ✓ should connect to an nedb connection
       ✓ should connect to a mongodb connection
-      ✓ should reject if it can not connect to a mongodb connection ✓ should reject an unrecognized connection
+      ✓ should reject if it can not connect to a mongodb connection (30005ms) ✓ should reject an unrecognized connection

   Base Document